Nirmal Purja: Personal life

 Purja is of Magar descent.
 He was raised as a Hindu.
 He is married to Suchi Purja (the daughter of a Gurkha soldier), and they live in Hampshire.
 Purja has three much older brothers (who were also all Gurkha soldiers).
+In 2023, he was awarded an honorary degree from Loughborough University for his outstanding military service and achievements as a multi-world record-breaking mountaineer.